bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 I think I've heard Tbast and Tony explain it for those who haven't checked out their contributions, You should definitely check it out.
 Tbast has an amazing chapter in the Mastering `Lightning` book, which I recommend nonstop.
 And then Tony just sprung onto the scene, I think in 2021 with a massive privacy article describing issues with payment hashes, hash correlation, long paths.
-So from a high level approach, Tbast, can you explain how, is it Bolt1 or something, the init messages with `Noise_XK`, basically how the sender is always unknown and the receiver used to be known and the challenges with that in regards to `unannounced channels` which were mistakenly called private channels back in the day.
+So from a high level approach, Tbast, can you explain how, is it BOLT 1 or something, the init messages with `Noise_XK`, basically how the sender is always unknown and the receiver used to be known and the challenges with that in regards to `unannounced channels` which were mistakenly called private channels back in the day.

 Bastien Teinturier: 00:17:51